nanosx4/terraform-github-actions/README.md

 Default region is`eu-west-1 (Ireland)`.
 If you want to choose another one please edit `variables.tf` file.

 ## Run
-Once you've pushed a commit to repo an automatic workflow `Apply changes` will be triggered.
+Once you've pushed a commit to repo `Apply changes` workflow will be triggered automatically.
 It will apply terraform code to your AWS account.

-After workflow is finished go to workflow `Outputs` section.
-You will see API adress of deployed web service.
+After workflow is finished go to Actions>Last workflow run `Outputs` section.
+You will see API address of deployed web service.

+![image](https://user-images.githubusercontent.com/26739110/127641214-805f047a-ee95-457f-bad2-a0bbb943cde8.png)
 (Alternatively you can check API adress on your Terraform Cloud in `Outputs` section)
-![image](https://user-images.githubusercontent.com/26739110/127641214-805f047a-ee95-457f-bad2-a0bbb943cde8.png)

 ## Test
-In order to test web service use REST API query tool e.g. curl or Postman.
+In order to test web service use REST API request tool e.g. curl or Postman.

 Example:
 ```